MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-segments.md

 The example below illustrates how to build a segment that uses multiple groups to define filter criteria over different parts of the customer data graph.
 The purpose is to define a segment for customers who have placed order of more than $500 in last 90 days and had an escalated case in last 30 days so they can be followed up for satisfaction survey.

 {final1:Example of complex segment with multiple groups}

-{final2:Insert segment definition image highlighting Group 1 and Group 2}
+{final2:Insert segment definition diagram created by Nimrod, highlighting Group 1 and Group 2}

 - Group 1 uses Order as starting entity to define filter criteria to find customers who placed order for more $500 in the last 90 days
 - Group 2 uses Case as starting entity to define filter criteria to find customer who have an escalated case in last 30 days

-This section below will cover segment creation followed by segment exploration.
+The two sub-sections below will cover segment creation followed by segment exploration.

 ## Creating segments from the segment page
 In order to start creating a segment, you can either click **Add Segment** at the top right corner of the screen (shown in red below), or click the **Get Started** button (shown in blue below).